cassidybargell/election_analytics/posts/week_2.md

 During an election, an incumbent generally will be rewarded or punished by American voters for perceived performance, a concept based on the retrospective theory of political accountability [(Achen and Bartels)](https://muse-jhu-edu.ezp-prod1.hul.harvard.edu/book/64646).
 TThe end-heuristic voter behavior model also supports the idea that people will substitute end conditions for an assessment of the whole period [(Healy and Lenz)](https://www-jstor-org.ezp-prod1.hul.harvard.edu/stable/24363467?seq=1#metadata_info_tab_contents).
 Despite intention to weigh all years of an incumbent's performance equally, cumulative performance information is not generally as available and would require serious individual voter effort to accurately compute [(Healy and Lenz)](https://www-jstor-org.ezp-prod1.hul.harvard.edu/stable/24363467?seq=1#metadata_info_tab_contents).

-Using historical data from past presidential election years, the linear model between quarter GDP growth rate and incumbent share of two-party popular vote can be visuallized with the following model:
+Using historical data from past presidential election years, the linear model between quarter GDP growth rate and incumbent share of two-party popular vote can be visualized with the following model:

 ![](../figures/gdp_v_pv2p.png)

 Although Q3 provides the strongest correlation for election prediction, data for the election year Q3 GDP is often not available until close to the election itself.

 Using the Q2 linear model, two-party popular vote share (pv2p) for the incumbent can be estimated with the following equation, `pv2p_{predicted} = 49.449 + 2.969 * GDP_{Q2}`.
-This can be interpretted as, if the GDP growth was 0 we would expect a vote share of *49.449%* for the incumbent.
+This can be interpreted as, if the GDP growth was 0 we would expect a vote share of *49.449%* for the incumbent.
 For every 1% change in the quarter GDP growth we would expect an increase of *2.969%* popular vote share for the incumbent.

 The t-values for both the intercept (49.449) and the slope (2.969) are 35.425 and 2.783, respectively.
-With both t-values > 2 is is unlikely this is a random correlation.*
+With both t-values > 2 is unlikely this is a random correlation.*
 The mean out-sampled error for the Q2-GDP predictive model, leaving out 8 years of data and iterating 1,000 times, was 1.7833.*

 Using this Q2 predictive model and the 2020 Q2 GDP, we would predict only a *21.3%* vote share for the incumbent, an unparalleled Trump defeat.
 This estimate, however, seems unreasonable as it would be the lowest incumbent vote share by over 15 percentage points in the post-war era.